Managing driving test nerves

 Talk to your driving instructor

-Talk to your driving instrutor about the mindfulness techniques you’re using.
+Talk to your driving instructor about the mindfulness techniques you’re using.

 Some driving instructors have specially trained in mindfulness techniques and will build these into your driving lessons.
 Ask your driving instructor if it’s something they can help you with.